rscunha/ml/decision-tree/README.md

 - GINI = 1 - ∑ p(i)²

 We must to apply this formula for all predict variable in the dataset, and for all of them we'll split even in two classes even though the values are coninuous (numerics), is this case, we'll need to find out the best point to split this numeric sequency in two groups of them.
+A import detail about GINI calculation is that the lower the GINI index calculated for an individual variable, the better will be to choose the root branch of our tree, as this will be our criterion for starting our tree.

 ## Avoinding with the Overfitting
 When building a decision tree structure it is important to know when o stop.
-Although deeper we go to in the structure the data will be more organized, perhaps in just one specific classe or sample, this can make your model strongly specific and suffering from overfitting.
+Although deeper we go to in the structure the data will be more organized, perhaps in just one specific classe or sample, th is can make your model strongly specific and suffering from overfitting.
 Remember that the model needs to be generic enough to support new data, in this case the test data... so if you create a very specific model probablly you will have problems explaining new data.

 ## Regression Problems
 Normally decision tree is associated to solve problems of classification, it resolves regressions problems also.
 For to do this it'll use the average and standart deviation calculation behind the scenes.